 Do business in a sound and stable manner to ensure uninterrupted transactions.

 The extraction or sale of minerals from the Democratic Republic of the Congo and other neighboring African countries serve as sources of funding for armed groups, or are root causes of serious human rights abuses and poor working conditions.
 Such minerals are referred to as conflict minerals.
 The Dodd-Frank Act, enacted in July 2010 in the United States, mandates that publicly traded U.S. companies investigate their involvement with such conflicts and with the use of minerals (tantalum, tin, tungsten, and gold) extracted from the above countries for their products.
 Companies must also submit and disclose reports of the findings of these investigations.
 This law does not apply to the ULVAC Group.
+In recent years, with the agreement on the content of the EU's Conflict Minerals Rules, the scope of regulations on mineral resources has expanded to include more target minerals and regions.
 However, we consider it one of our social responsibilities to address problems involving conflict minerals.
 Accordingly, we will take measures to eliminate: 1) the use of raw materials made from conflict minerals extracted or collected via illicit funds or illegal means, and 2) the use of components and parts containing such minerals.
 We request that our business partners ensure transparency regarding the procurement sources for their materials and components.